-In our country and across the world we witness many types of leadership from prime ministers and presidents, health experts and passionate advocates for change.

-Our place as leaders at St Andrew's College is less conspicuous, but nevertheless it is important within our community and we can truly make a difference to those around us.
+In our country and across the world we witness many types of leadership from Prime Ministers and Presidents, health experts and passionate advocates for change.
+Our place as leaders at StAC is less conspicuous but nevertheless it is important within our community, and we can truly make a difference to those around us.
 Every one of you can aspire to be the kind of leader, who practices selflessness and inspires trust, one who makes the right choices and can honestly say you have done your best.

-Our student leaders of 2023 will at times be tested and challenged.
+Our student leaders of 2024 will at times be tested and challenged.
 You will at times have to draw upon inner strength or support of others.
 Perhaps you will have to choose a course of action which is not popular, or what your mates are doing.